 The UK Shaolin Temple may for financial or technical reasons from time to time need to use the services of an Internet Service Provider located outside of the European Economic Area.
 However, UK Shaolin Temple shall ensure that your personal information will be held by those Internet Service Providers in compliance with European data protection regulations.

 How can you access information we hold on you?

 You may request a copy of any personal information that the UK Shaolin Temple has about you.
-Please write to the Data Protection Manager, UK Shaolin Temple, 12 Jupiter Close, Southampton.
+Please write to the Data Protection Manager, UK Shaolin Temple, G2, Liners Industrial Estate, Pitt Road, Southampton, SO15 3FQ.
 If you would like to see a copy please send a £10 fee and a written request.

 We want to make sure that your personal information is accurate and up to date.
 You may ask us to correct or remove information you think is inaccurate.